firezone/firezone/CONTRIBUTING.md

 mix start
 ```

-At this point you should be able to log into
+At this point you should be able to sign in to
 [http://localhost:4000](http://localhost:4000) with email `factory@factory` and
 password `factory`.